 Great replies thanks!
 Exactly the kind of info I was looking for.
 We're trying to figure out a rough budget for a three week trip and probably will have to eat out the majority of the time.
 Good thing we love Asian food!
 I glanced at a few menus in places we might visit and the food sounds really good.

-Any local dishes we shouldnt miss? over 5 years ago
+Any local dishes we shouldnt miss? about 6 years ago

 Kangaroo steak, Definitely try it!
 You can get it really cheap in the supermarkets, grab some potatoes, tomatoes, mushrooms whatever other extras you want and then take it to one of the free BBQ's that you can find absolutely everywhere in Australia! and believe me you will enjoy it(if your not a vegetarian)!

-Take advantage of the free BBQ's, their great! over 5 years agoAnswered by MrMace via WorldNomads.com
+Take advantage of the free BBQ's, their great! about 6 years agoAnswered by MrMace via WorldNomads.com

 For a rough budget in Australia - I used to advise $20 breakfast, $20 lunch and $40 dinner.
 This will exceed most meals, but something to aim for.